beccarow/CS207FinalApp/README.md

 # Final Team Project L

-App utilizing CoreML framework with image recognition for water bottles

-We plan create an app that can upload a photo from the user's camera roll (UI image picker controller) or take a live capture photo and categorize the subject as either a water bottle or not.
-We will have a welcome page with a choice to either proceed to live capture or to choose a photo from the camera roll.
-The next step will have a popup that displays a message that either confirms or denies that the subject is in fact a water bottle.
-There will also be an option to return to the original screen that displays the option to take or choose an existing photo.
+## Recyclables Classifier: About the app

+The Recyclables Classifer app classifies images of objects as recyclable and not recyclable and directs users to the recyclable center nearest to the user's current location.
+This app utilizes the MobileNetV2 image classification model through Core ML as well as MapKit.

+## Features

+The user can upload an existing photo from their photo library or take a live capture photo and determine the subject's classification.
+The chosen image is displayed on a screen, and users are informed of the percent likelihood of the subject being recyclable or not.
+They are then given the choice to find a recycling center close by.
+Users are able to reupload and/or retake photos until they find they decide on one to classify by tapping the "Determine" button.